Elementary excitations in undoped layered cuprates: Spin excitations probed experimentally in undoped layered cuprates

 As we obtained before \cite{ibot}, the Loudon-Fleury Hamiltonian in $B_{1g}$ geometry (the first term in Eq.~\eqref{b1g}) contains terms linear in Bose operators corresponding to singlon at zero momentum (linear terms do not arise in the BOT neither in other geometries, $A_{1g}$, $A_{2g}$, and $B_{2g}$, nor in the last two terms in Eq.~\eqref{b1g}).
 As a result, the generalized susceptibility describing Raman scattering contains Green's function of the singlon at $\bf k=0$ leading to a peak which was really observed experimentally and which is shown in Fig.~\ref{ramanfig}.
 In the spin-wave theory, this peak was obtained after the summation of ladder diagrams (that is why it is called "two-magnon peak" in the literature). \cite{raman1,raman2,raman3,raman4}

 The only set of parameters listed in Table~\ref{table1} which might somehow satisfy the criterion of $\Delta\ll1$ is the set with the smallest $R=0.2J$ (which is relevant to $\rm La_2CuO_4$).
 For photon wavelength $\lambda=458$~nm used in experiments, $\Delta\approx0.27$ for this set of parameters whereas $\Delta>0.4$ for other sets.
 We calculate the Raman intensity within the BOT using Eq.~\eqref{b1g} with $\Delta=0.27$ and the set of parameters in Table~\ref{table1} with $R=0.2J$.
 As it was in previous numerical \cite{raman6,raman7} and analytical \cite{katanin,kataninmag} considerations, we obtain that the "two-magnon" peak at $\omega\approx3270$~cm$^{-1}$ is narrower than that in experimental data.
 The origin of the peak broadening has not been established.
 It may be related with the above mentioned fact that the scattering mechanism is not precisely known at $\Delta\sim1$.
 To fit experimental data, an artificial magnon damping is introduced "by hand" in analytical calculations (see, e.g., Ref.~\cite{katanin}) or a Gaussian average on $J$ values is performed (see, e.g., Ref.~\cite{raman6,raman7}).
 It is believed that this is a simple way to account for mechanisms not taken into account in purely spin models (in particular, the spin-lattice interaction, see Refs.~\cite{raman6,raman7} and references therein).
 Then, we also perform a Gaussian average of our theoretical data on $J$ values with the standard deviation $\sigma=0.1J$ to fit the peak width.
-We point out however that this procedure is not needed in description of the infrared light absorption considered below whose mechanism was understood better.
+We point out however that this procedure is not needed in description of the infrared light absorption considered below whose mechanism has been understood better.
+Then, the broad Raman signal is not seemingly related with the damping of the singlon whose contribution prevail to the narrow peak in the infrared light absorption (see below).

 We plot in Fig.~\ref{ramanfig} our results together with experimental data for $\rm La_2CuO_4$ reported in Ref.~\cite{ramanexp3}.
 A good agreement is seen between the theory and experiment.
 In particular, the peak and its higher energy shoulder are reproduced well.
 We also show in Fig.~\ref{ramanfig} that results obtained within the BOT using only the first term in Eq.~\eqref{b1g} (i.e., in the Loudon-Fleury approximation) describe experimental data worse although they also reproduce the characteristic feature of experimental data: the peak and the shoulder.
 We find that the shoulder stems from the two-particle continuum of spin-1 excitations with a minor contribution of the continuum of two spin-0 quasiparticles.
 This should be contrasted with the conclusion of Ref.~\cite{weidinger2015} that the shoulder appears due to the scattering of photon on two amplitude excitations.